ochubar/SRW/README.txt

 	- SRW C demo client (file SRWLClientC.vcxproj), can be found in SRW_Dev/cpp/vc.
 The SRWLClientPython project file allows for compiling "srwlpy.pyd" shared library, i.e. SRW for Python 2.7 or/and 3.x (64-bit or 32-bit); SRWLClientIgor allows for compiling "SRW.xop" shared library, i.e. SRW for IGOR Pro (32-bit only).
 Free Microsoft Visual Studio Community 2015 (or later versions) can be used.
 	To compile SRW library supporting OpenMP based parallel calculations (e.g. for XFEL applications):
-	- In the Visual C++ Configuration Manager, select "ReleaseOMP" version of the SRWLIB project, then re-compile SRWLIB and SRWLClientPython under the "x64" Solution Platform to produce a 64-bit version of SRW for Python supporting OpenMP based parallel calculations.
+	- In the Visual C++ Configuration Manager, select "Release_omp" version of the SRWLIB project, then re-compile SRWLIB and SRWLClientPython under the "x64" Solution Platform to produce a 64-bit version of SRW for Python supporting OpenMP based parallel calculations.
-	- Note that the "ReleaseOMP" version of the SRWLIB project has only two differences with respect to the standard version: the "_WITH_OMP" preprocessor definition is added to Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, and the "Open MP Support" option is set to "Yes (/openmp)" in Configuration Properties -> C/C++ -> Language -> Open MP Support.
+	- Note that the "Release_omp" version of the SRWLIB project has only a few differences with respect to the standard version: the "_WITH_OMP" preprocessor definition is added to Configuration Properties -> C/C++ -> Preprocessor -> Preprocessor Definitions, the "Open MP Support" option is set to "Yes (/openmp)" in Configuration Properties -> C/C++ -> Language -> Open MP Support, and the linking is made with older versions of the FFTW library (FFTW 2.5), whereas the "normal" compilation / linking is with the FFTW 3.8.

 II.2.
 Checking the examples.